mehulghub/AsianBanksRiskModelling/README.md

-# AsianBanksRiskModelling
-# Portfolio Risk Management
+# Asian Banks Risk Modelling

 This repository contains a Python script for calculating and backtesting Value at Risk (VaR) and Conditional Value at Risk (CVaR) for a portfolio of assets using parametric, historical, and Monte Carlo simulation methods.